top of page

 • 3 min read

-Even if injuries seem minor, call 911 right away if anyone is injured or unconscious.
-Some injuries don't show symptoms immediately, and getting medical help protects both your health and your claim.
+1. Call 911: Even if injuries seem minor, call 911 right away if anyone is injured or unconscious.
+Some injuries don't show symptoms immediately.
+Getting medical help protects both your health and your claim.

-Even if you feel ok, see a doctor within 24 hours.
+6. Seek Medical Attention: Even if you feel okay, see a doctor within 24 hours.
 Delayed treatment is often used by insurance companies to argue that injuries weren't caused by the accident.

 What Not to Do After a Car Accident